GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-waterbodies-landsat/_details.md

 :::{figure} /_files/cmi/V2Workflow.JPG
 :alt: DEA Waterbodies workflow

-Figure 1: Flow diagram outlining the steps taken to produce DEA Waterbodies v2 polygons
+Figure 1: Flow diagram outlining the steps taken to produce DEA Waterbodies polygons
 :::

 For a detailed discussion of the methods used to produce DEA Waterbodies v1, refer to [Krause et al. 2021](https://doi.org/10.3390/rs13081437).
+For the differences between DEA Waterbodies v1, v2 and v3.0, refer to the [Changelog](./?tab=history#changelog).
+DEA Waterbodies v3.0 uses the same polygon/vector outlines as DEA Waterbodies v2, with additional metadata.

 ## Lineage

 This product builds upon [DEA Water Observations](/data/product/dea-water-observations-landsat/).

-The code used in the development of this product is available on [GitHub](https://github.com/GeoscienceAustralia/dea-waterbodies).
+The code used in the development of this product is available on [GitHub](https://github.com/GeoscienceAustralia/dea-conflux).

 % ## Processing steps